-- Does this general pattern of sites for the housing site inventory work for housing site locations, particularly keeping in mind different housing need tiers (very-low; low; moderate; above moderate)? - Are there other opportunities for housing elsewhere in the City (beyond sites identified on the map)?
+- Does this general pattern of sites make sense for housing site locations, particularly keeping in mind different housing need tiers (very-low; low; moderate; above moderate)? - Are there other opportunities for housing elsewhere in the City (beyond sites identified on the map)?
 Note: There will be opportunities for additional housing sites (beyond eight years) identified as part of the Land Use Element Update.